How to: Adjust Item Costs

 As a rule, the value in the Unit Cost field on the item card is based on the standard cost for items with costing method standard.
 For items with all other costing methods, it is based on the calculation of the inventory available (invoiced costs and expected costs) divided by the quantity on hand.
 For more information, see the "Understanding Unit Cost Calculation" section.

-In Financials, item costs are automatically adjusted every time that an inventory transaction occurs, such as when posting a purchase invoice for an item.
+In Dynamics 365, item costs are automatically adjusted every time that an inventory transaction occurs, such as when posting a purchase invoice for an item.

 You can also use a function to manually adjust the costs of one or more items.
 This is useful, for example, when you know that item costs have changed for other reasons than item transactions.